QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 ### Select Data by Position

-In practice, one thing that we do all the time with a dataframe is we want to find, select and work with a subset of the data of our interests.
+In practice, one thing that we do all the time is to find, select and work with a subset of the data of our interests.

 We can select particular rows using standard Python array slicing notation